AdrianTolli/AngledOrVertical/README.md

+This is a PUBG site to shot the difference between angled foregrip and vertical foregrip.

+Using JQuery, HTML and CSS

 #Todo-list
-* Make images somewhat equal size
-* Add JQuery for better user experience
-* Add all the guns that uses Foregrip
+* Add images to all guns+attachments
 * Better design
+* Add all guns with attachments that impact recoil (cheekpad, tactical stock, micro stock etc)